 The bylaws also more clearly spell out the process for dealing with late dues payments.
 Specifically, the process will be as follows:

-If a member fails to pay dues or any other fees within 60 days after they become due and payable, the member will be suspended until paid in full.
-The member will not be eligible for any association benefits during any suspension.
+If a member fails to pay dues or any other fees within 30 days after they become due and payable, the member will be dropped until paid in full.
+The member will not be eligible for any Association benefits.